Jade Thirlwall: 2008–2022: Career beginnings and Little Mix

-2022–present: Solo endeavours and That's Showbiz Baby
+2022–present: Solo endeavours and That's Showbiz Baby!

+Jade performing during the That's Showbiz Baby: the Tour in Brussels in 2026.

 In March 2022, Thirlwall appeared as a guest judge on the first series of RuPaul's Drag Race: UK vs. the World, and made a cameo appearance in the British musical television drama series Mood.
 The same month, she signed a solo recording contract with RCA Records in the UK and USA, and with Full Stop Management.
 She co-wrote a track for Nayeon's 2022 debut album, Im Nayeon, marking the second time she had worked with her having previously contributed to Twice's album Taste of Love in 2021.
+She dropped her surname for her solo activities, choosing to perform mononymously under the name Jade.

 Thirlwall's debut solo single titled "Angel of My Dreams" was released on 19 July 2024.
 The song peaked at number seven on the UK Singles Chart.
 In September 2024, she released the promotional single titled "Midnight Cowboy", followed by her second official single, "Fantasy", on 18 October 2024.
 She performed "Angel of My Dreams" for the first time, along with "Fantasy", on Later... with Jools Holland on 19 October 2024.
 At the UK Music Video Awards 2024, she received five nominations for "Angel of My Dreams", winning Best Editing.
 On 25 October, she performed "Fantasy" and a cover of Chase & Status and Stormzy's "Backbone" on BBC Radio 1's Live Lounge.
 In November 2024, she won the Trailblazer Award at the Rolling Stone UK Awards.
 Thirlwall performed "Fantasy" and a medley of Donna Summer's "Hot Stuff" and Eddie Floyd's "Knock on Wood" on Jools' Annual Hootenanny on 31 December 2024.